 Branded content plays a key role in this effort.

 According to the recently released quantitative study “Storytelling: The Current State of Branded Content” by IPG Media Lab, Forbes and S.I.
 Newhouse School of Public Communications at Syracuse University, branded content’s impact is superior to display advertising in terms of recall, brand perception and intent/consideration.

 The study results include findings on how Millennials react to branded content: "longer-form, branded content drives Millennial purchase consideration: 18-34 year olds responded better to long articles, driving higher engagement consideration rates and aiding recall."

-As consumers shift their attention to mobile devices at the expense of traditional media channels, they gain more control over their content consumption experience, opting to ignore, skip, and even block advertising they did not opt-in for.
-This is especially true in the tech-savvy Millennial segment.
-While marketers scratched their heads to overcome the hostile ad-blocking environment, branded content has risen as a smart advertising alternative, which has indeed changed the way brands connect with consumers.
+As consumers continue to shift their attention to mobile devices at the expense of more traditional media channels, they gain more control over their content consumption experience, opting to ignore, skip, and even block advertising they did not opt-in for.
+This is especially true in the tech-savvy, Millennial segment.

 1. Partner with a trusted publisher